ml-explore/mlx/docs/src/dev/extensions.rst

     # Link to mlx
     target_link_libraries(mlx_ext PUBLIC mlx)

-We also need to build the attached metal library.
+We also need to build the attached Metal library.
 For convenience, we provide a :meth:`mlx_build_metallib` function that builds a ``.metallib`` target given sources, headers, destinations, etc. (defined in ``cmake/extension.cmake`` and automatically imported with MLX package).

-Here is what that looks like in practice!
+Here is what that looks like in practice:

 .. code-block:: cmake